Synoptic Weather Maps – What They Are And How To Use Them

 Reading A Weather Map

-Weather forecasts are usually accompanied by maps covered with different symbols, lines, and colors.
+During Weather forecasts, maps covered with different symbols, lines, and colors are typically used.
 Meteorologists use these synoptic weather maps extensively to illustrate current and future conditions.

 But what do all those lines, symbols, and colors mean?
 And how does the weather map help you get a better understanding of the weather forecast?